gitlabhq/gitlabhq/doc/user/project/labels.md

 |:---:|:---:|
 | ![Labels sidebar](img/labels_sidebar.png) | ![Labels sidebar assign](img/labels_sidebar_assign.png) |

-## Filtering issues and merge requests by label
+## Filtering issues, merge requests and epics by label

 ### Filtering in list pages

 From the project issue list page and the project merge request list page, you can [filter](../search/index.md#issues-and-merge-requests) by both group labels and project labels.

 From the group issue list page and the group merge request list page, you can [filter](../search/index.md#issues-and-merge-requests) by both group labels and project labels.

+From the group epic list page, you can [filter](../search/index.md#issues-and-merge-requests) by both current group labels as well as decendent group labels.

 ![Labels group issues](img/labels_group_issues.png)